hrgdavor/php_hipster_sql/doc/array_queries.md

 // 1. string query is treated as array with the string as only element array("SELECT * from country");

-// 2. array - that is what is actaually used internally array("SELECT * from user WHERE id=" , $id);
+// 2. array - is actaually same as used internally array("SELECT * from user WHERE id=" , $id);
 array("SELECT * from user WHERE username=" , $username , " AND is_deleted=" , $deleted);

-// 3. variable number of arguments are treated same as array ( using func_get_args() )
-array("SELECT * from user WHERE id=" , $id);
+// 3. variable number of arguments are converted to array `using func_get_args()` array("SELECT * from user WHERE id=" , $id);
 array("SELECT * from user WHERE username=" , $username , " AND is_deleted=" , $deleted);
 ```